Padillove/Padillove/README.md

 - 👯 I’m looking to collaborate on ...
 Social Projects
 - 🤔 I’m looking for help with ...
 Work in Europe
 - 💬 Ask me about ...
 AI for Sports
 - ⚡ Fun fact: ...
-Im bad with DB
+Dev ser legal, ser negão no Senegal.